Do you often experience itchy, dry, irritated eyes? Are your eyes constantly red and burning? You might be suffering from […]

 Another option for overnight contact lens wear are Ortho-K or CRT lenses, which are worn while sleeping and gently reshape the cornea at night leaving the patient with great vision the following day without the need to wear glasses or contact lenses.

 It's important to note that while overnight contact lenses can be helpful in specific cases, they are not appropriate for everyone.
-It's essential to follow our eye doctor's recommendations and not to sleep in contact lenses that are not specifically approved for overnight wear.
+It's essential to follow your eye doctor's recommendations and not to sleep in contact lenses that are not specifically approved for overnight wear.
 Failing to do so can increase the risk of complications, including infections and corneal ulcers.
 Always consult with our eye doctor before using any type of contact lenses, especially for overnight use.

 There are a few contact lenses that are specifically approved by the FDA for overnight wear, also known as extended wear contact lenses.
 Extended wear contact lenses are designed to be worn continuously for a set period of time, usually for several days or up to a week without being removed.
 These lenses are made from special materials that allow more oxygen to pass through the lens and get to the cornea.
 This is important because the cornea of your eye relies on oxygen from the air to function properly.